Henry W. Kendall

 Prize share: 1/3

-Normal matter is made up of atoms with a nucleus of protons and neutrons, surrounded by electrons.
-In experiments around 1970, Henry Kendall, Jerome Friedman, and Richard Taylor sent high energy electrons from an accelerator against a target with protons and neutrons.
-They investigated how the electrons were scattered in the reactions and how other particles were produced.
-The results gave strong support for the theory that protons and neutrons are built from quarks.
+Normal matter consists of atoms possessing nuclei of protons and neutrons, surrounded by electrons.
+In a series of experiments conducted around 1970, Henry Kendall, Jerome Friedman, and Richard Taylor aimed high-energy electrons at protons and neutrons using a large accelerator.
+They studied how the electrons scattered during the collisions and how protons were sometimes converted into other particles.
+Their results supported the theory that protons and neutrons are composed of sub-particles, quarks.